dapr/proposals/0010-R-components-healthcheck.md

 - To implement only http endpoint, at least for the first version of this API.

-- This endpoint is not supposed to support query for a partular component Health check.
+- This endpoint is not supposed to support query for a particular component Health check.